armandfavrot/ammonia_predict_3/README.md

 # ammonia-predict-3

-This is a simple example package developed for the Finist’R 2025 week.
+This is a toy package developed for the Finist’R 2025 week.

 It provides a single function, predict, which estimates ammonia emissions following field fertilization under given environmental conditions.